ctam8736/llm-relation-extraction/README.md

 The entire dataset has 8000 training examples and 2717 test examples.

-I test several conditions:
+I test several experimental conditions, showing iterative improvement:

 * Zero-shot

-    * Simply call the LLM with a description of the relation extraction task, and a query
+    * Simply call the LLM with a description of the relation extraction task and a query

-* K-shot with random chain-of-though (COT) examples:
+* K-shot with random chain-of-thought (COT) examples:

     * Ask the LLM to generate COT examples from the entire train dataset and save